 Configuration (Motor): Angle winder.

-Bushings/Bearings: Oilites Only.
+Bushings/Bearings: Oilites or bearings.
 May be Glued/Soldered in place

 Tire/Wheel Maximum Track Width: (3.25”).
 Appropriate spacers May be used to achieve proper track.